VeronicaGlez/Red_warbler/README.md

 ### *data*

-This folder will contain raw data sequences
+This folder will contain a link to raw data sequences in drive

+### *graphics*

+This folder will contain figures and graphics related to the project.

 ### *meta*

-This folder will contain general information of samples (I.D, Geographical coordinates)
+This folder will contain general information about samples (I.D, Geographical coordinates)

+### *out*
+Contains results of all analysis made in the research.